JuanFSantana/DNA-and-RNA-seq-analysis-essentials/RNA 5´ and 3´ reads/README.md

 ```
 File name: <str> Bed files containing the first six columns.
 More than one bed file can be used as input separated by a comma.

 Output 5´ name,  Output 3´ name: <str> Comma separated names for the output files.
-Two names per input bed file in order with the 5´ file name first followed by the name of the 3´ file.
+Two names per input bed file.
+The order must be the 5´ output file name first followed by the name of the 3´ output file.

 ```